[ Biostratigraphy of a Permian Standard Section ]

 Yang, Z. and T. E. Yancey.
 2000.
 Fusulinid biostratigraphy and paleontology of the Middle Permian (Guadalupian) strata of the Glass Mountains and Del Norte Mountains, West Texas.
 Pp. 185-259 In: B. R. Wardlaw, R. E. Grant, and D. M. Rohr, (eds.), The Guadalupian Symposium.
 Smithsonian Contributions to Earth Sciences Number 32.
 Washington D. C.: Smithsonian Institution Press.

 A Concluding Note from the Field.
-I was the scientist responsible for unearthing and packing specimens that were shipped to the Department of Paleobiology, USNM.
-Hundreds of pieces from leaves estimated to be 20 to 30 cm long were left behind in the tailings at the dig.
+I was the scientist responsible for unearthing, selecting, and packing specimens for shipment to the Department of Paleobiology, USNM.
+Hundreds of pieces from fossilized leaves estimated to be 20 to 30 cm long were left behind in the tailings at the dig.
 Limonite mineralizations of fossilized leaves were more abundant lower in the section.